issac0723/issac0723.github.io/_pages/about.md

 ---
 I am a first-year M.S. student in the [Informatics Department](https://www.informatics.uci.edu/) at the University of California Irvine, advised by [Dr.Elena Agapie]( https://eagapie.com/) in the unnamed lab.
 I also completed my B.S Informatics at [UC Irvine](https://uci.edu/).

-I am interested in health informatics and human-computer interaction.
+My broad research interest is in health informatics and human-computer interaction.
 More specifically, I am interested in designing and developing innovative technologies to support people with all aspects of their holistic well-being through positive behavior change.
 My ultimate aim in life is to utilize technology to make the world a better place for everyone.

 I am a night owl.
 Outside school, you'll find me:
 Snowboarding.
 Playing computer games(League of Legends).
 Obsessing with the Lego world.
 Spending time with my cat, Kitson.